HIST 407/507:

 1. Discuss individual book reviews (as outlined above)

----| Once Senior Researcher Kimball has received and hypertexted them, you may click on the list of readings and hop to where they are posted
+---| Once Senior Researcher Kimball has received and hypertexted them (by TU of the fifth week), you may click on the list of readings and hop to where they are posted

-WEEKS FOUR AND FIVE =
+WEEKS FIVE and SIX =

 TWO INDIVIDUAL CONSULTATIONS